Which VA Appeal Should You File?

 Everything you need in one place to understand the VA claim appeals process and pick the right lane.
 A VA denial is not the end: you have three review lanes, a Supplemental Claim, a Higher-Level Review, and a Board appeal before a Veterans Law Judge.
 Each one fits a different problem, and you can switch lanes after each decision.

-This page helps you decode your decision, see what each lane does, and work out when to stay in the faster lanes versus when to take your case to the Board.
+This page helps you decode your decision, see what each lane does, and work out when to stay in the lower lanes versus when to take your case to the Board.

 Choosing a Lane: When is the Board the Next Step